-Social networking approach to public health research raises hypoglycemia awarenessFebruary 11th, 2013 in Diabetes /
+Social networking approach to public health research raises hypoglycemia awarenessFebruary 11, 2013 in Medicine & Health / Diabetes

 Hypoglycemia may be a much larger problem among patients with diabetes than is currently realized, according to a study of members of a diabetes-focused social network conducted by researchers in Boston Children's Hospital's Informatics Program (CHIP).
 The study shows how engaging patients in research through social networking may help augment traditional surveillance methods for public health research, while simultaneously offering opportunities to promote healthy behaviors among participants.